sarah-j-smith/VerletRope/README.md

 slack with some sag between two points, as opposed to ropes that are already stretched taut at initialization.

+By default the `+ (VerletRope *)ropeFromSavedDataBodyA:(CCNode *)bodyA bodyB:(CCNode *)bodyB`
+method checks `rope/RopeData.plist` in the App's Bundle and then in the documents directory.
+This allows you to ship a pre-configured rope setup with your app, but during development try out the config that has been saved in to the documents directory via the `- (void)saveRopeData` method.
+When you're happy with the rope's setup you can add it to your Xcode project for inclusion in the bundle.

 Other Objective-C Verlet Ropes
 ==============================